qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Docker Setup

+> Note: when installing Docker, you will have the option to use Docker with Windows Subsystem for Linux 2 (WSL2).
+We recommend that you use Docker with the Hyper-V backend, rather than with WSL2.
+You can easily switch back-and-forth between the two if you'd like, but we've found the WSL2 backend to be unstable in our testing.

 ### Highly Recommended Pre-Install Instructions

 For lots of folks, you will be able to skip this step, but we have noticed that some of the student Dell laptops will not be able to complete the Docker install process without doing these steps.
 In any case, these steps do not hurt to do even if you could have gone through the installation without performing them.
 As a result, we encourage you to do them.
 If you are interested in why we have to do this, you can check out the Docker help article [Manually Enable Docker for Windows Prerequisites](https://success.docker.com/article/manually-enable-docker-for-windows-prerequisites).